awsdocs/amazon-kendra-developer-guide/doc_source/iam-roles.md

 When you use the [PutPrincipalMapping](https://docs.aws.amazon.com/kendra/latest/dg/API_PutPrincipalMapping.html) operation to map users to their groups for filtering search results by user context, you need to provide a list of users or sub groups that belong to a group\.
 If your list is more than 1000 users or sub groups for a group, you need to supply a role that has permission to access the Amazon S3 file of your list and the Amazon S3 bucket\.
 If the text file \(the S3 file\) of the list in the Amazon S3 bucket is encrypted, you must provide permission to use the AWS KMS customer master key \(CMK\) to decrypt the documents\.

-A required role policy to enable Amazon Kendra to use the Amazon S3 file as your list of users and sub groups that belong to a group\.
+A required role policy to allow Amazon Kendra to use the Amazon S3 file as your list of users and sub groups that belong to a group\.

 ```
 {